Archaeology of Australia: Research and investigations

 Archaeological studies or investigations of Aboriginal and Torres Strait Islander people and culture in Australia have had many different agendas through time.
 Initial archaeological investigation was often focused on finding the oldest sites.
-By the 1970s, archaeological research was concerned with the environment and the way it impacted on humans.
+By the 1970s, archaeological research was also concerned with the environment and the way it impacted on humans.
 In the late 1970s cultural heritage management gained prominence, with the increasing demands by Australian Aboriginal and Torres Strait Islander groups for representation in archaeological research.
-At a research level the focus shifted to cultural change of Australian Aboriginal and Torres Strait Islander people through time.
+At a research level, the focus shifted to cultural change of Australian Aboriginal and Torres Strait Islander people through time.

 Currently, archaeological research places great importance on Australian Aboriginal and Torres Strait Islander people's viewpoints on the land and history of Australia.
 Consideration is given to Australian Aboriginal and Torres Strait Islander people's belief that archaeological sites are not just capsules of the past but a continuation from the past to the present.
-Therefore, at a research level significance is placed on the past but also on the importance of the present.
+Therefore, at a research level, significance is placed not only the past but also on the importance of the present.

 The first settlement of Australia is a popular research topic both in archaeology and in the public arena.
 There is consensus that no human or closely related species evolved independently in Australia.
 This is because there have been no species of primate found in Australia, either in the present or in the fossil record.
 It is therefore assumed that the first settlers of Australia came from outside.
-At present the fossil record suggests that the first settlers were Homo sapiens, or fully modern humans.
+At present, the fossil record suggests that the first settlers were Homo sapiens, or fully anatomically modern humans.